alexk99/the_router/vrrp/vrrp_lab_2.2.md

 a default gateway.
 C5's default gateway is virtual router group 10 and C6's default gateway is group 11.
 Groups 10 and 11 use two different ipv4 subnets 10.0.5.0/24 and 10.0.55.0/24.
-Also there is a C4 host to test that VRRP works ok and C5 and C6 are able to communicate with it.
+Also there is a C4 host to test that VRRP works ok and C5 and C6 are able to communicate with C4.

 Note: hosts c4 and c5 are not dedicated hosts but different network namespaces ($c4ns and c5ns) on the same machine h5.
 Host c6 is a network namespace on the machine h4.